Caffe Nero chain records 34% drop in profits

 The company made a pre-tax profit of €353,000 for the 12 months to the end of May 31st, 2018.

 However, revenue at the company rose 36.5 per cent to €4.99 million in the same period.
-The company says it is continuing to expand, having opened a further towo stores since May, 2018 whchi brings the total number of outlets to 16.
+The company says it is continuing to expand, having opened a further two stores since May 2018, which brings the total number of outlets to 14.

 The report says that the company believes “there are strong growth prospects in the branded coffee bar market in Ireland”.